vuejs/vue-eslint-parser/README.md

 ### parserOptions.vueFeatures.interpolationAsNonHTML

 You can use `parserOptions.vueFeatures.interpolationAsNonHTML` property to specify whether to parse the interpolation as HTML.
 If you specify `true`, the parser handles the interpolation as non-HTML (However, you can use HTML escaping in the interpolation).
+Default is `true`.
 For example:

 ```json